- Low profile GenieClip® version to reduce profile depth for ceilings and walls

 View our Product FAQ for answers to common questions about resilient sound clips.

 Decoupling is the most efficient means to isolate sound in walls and ceilings.
-With a quality resilient clip, a high level of isolation for airborne, structure-borne, and impact footfall noise is possible.
+With a quality isolation clip, a high level of isolation for airborne, structure-borne, and impact footfall noise is possible.
 The extensive and successful testing of the GenieClip™ in walls and ceilings for STC, OITC, IIC, and UL fire ratings leads us to recommend the GenieClip™ as the best standard sound insulation clip for any project.

-The loss in ceiling height from a standard sound insulation clip can be an issue in rooms that already have low ceilings.
+The loss in ceiling height from a standard sound isolation clip can be an issue in rooms that already have low ceilings.
 Basements, older homes, and multifamily housing commonly have ceilings 8 foot or lower.
 This will discourage some customers from decoupling the ceiling to isolate sound and instead choose lower profile solutions that are less efficient, i.e. damping compounds, resilient channel, mass loaded vinyl.
 This is no longer an issue with the Pliteq GenieClip™ LB3.
 The performance of the Pliteq GenieClip™ LB3 is at the same level of the standard GenieClip™ RST, but instead of a 1-5/8" loss in height, the ceiling can be fully decoupled within 1/2" of the joists.

 The same low profile installation can be used in walls with hat channel running parallel to the studs from floor to ceiling.